bhall2001/moduops-www/moduops/blog/2026-09-06-new-schedule-engine.md

 That's ok -- ModuOps is **self-correcting**.
 The next crew is instructed to **PICKUP ALL** when dropping, and the mistake gets carted away.

-A new engine that tracks condition had to preserve both of these.
+A new engine that tracks what types of cars are where on the layout had to preserve both of these.

 ## New scheduler in a nutshell